 Tired of the same old grilled or fried pork for Sunday lunch and dinner?
 Why not try this boiled pork tenderloin recipe?
 It’s simple, easy, and definitely mouthwatering.
 Despite its simplicity, this absolutely filling dish will be so memorable, it will definitely be a staple to every meal.

-All you need to do is get some tenderloin and your favorite pot.
-It will take a couple of hours to make this scrumptious dish.
+All you need to do is get some tenderloin and your stock pot.
+It will take just a couple of hours to make this scrumptious dish.
 The tenderness of the meat, topped with a sweet and salty sauce is a gastronomic experience waiting to happen.
 The addition of the white wine will definitely kick this tenderloin recipe up in a notch.

 Don’t be afraid to use any brand of white wine for this recipe.
 Serve it with wine or juice, the boiled tenderloin pork dish will absolutely be an amazing dining experience.
 For more tenderloin recipes, you might want to check out our Grilled Teriyaki Pork Tenderloin as well.

 If you are looking for more pork recipes, check out our list of easy pork recipes!